trustgraph-ai/trustgraph/docs/tech-specs/iam-protocol.md

     # is returned for the operator to capture.
     bootstrap_admin_user_id: str = ""
     bootstrap_admin_api_key: str = ""

+    # bootstrap-status: true iff an unconsumed ``bootstrap`` call
+    # would currently succeed.
+Always emitted by the response
+    # translator (the false case is meaningful for first-run UIs).
+    bootstrap_available: bool = False

     # Present on any failed operation.
     error: Error | None = None